 The Massengale Homeplace and Trail was built, in part, with funds from a State Recreational Trails Program (RTP) grant and matching Appalachian Regional Commission (ARC) grant and a grant from Cracker Barrel.
 Much assistance with the project was given by Lisa Huff, an East Tennessee Region Natural Areas Manager at the Tennessee Department of Environment and Conservation (Also known as TDEC).
 Barbara Stagg developed the interpretive signage, the trail brochure and the Acoustiguide program.
 John Gilliat, then Properties Manager for Historic Rugby, and many volunteers including Lummy Massengale, a descendant of the original Massengale family, helped build the trail, the kiosks and the black locust fence.

 More information can be found at this link: Rugby State Natural Area

 Laurel Dale Branch Trail

-The Laurel Dale Trail is a short and very scenic trail that links the Beacon Hill housing development with the Laurel Dale Cemetery and the trailheads for the BSFRRA leading to the Gentlemen’s Swimming Hole and Meeting of the Waters.
+The Laurel Dale Branch Trail is a short and very scenic trail that links the Beacon Hill housing development with the Laurel Dale Cemetery and the trailheads for the BSFRRA leading to the Gentlemen’s Swimming Hole and Meeting of the Waters.
 This little hollow (or dale) bursts with wildflowers during the spring and is gorgeous any time of year!
 A nice circuit is to go through the Laurel Dale Branch Trail to the Cemetery Road and turn left towards town.
 You will eventually catch up to the walkpath on the northern end of town which can take you east back towards Beacon Hill, or west towards Uffington House.
 Note: Visitors probably shouldn’t attempt Laurel Dale Branch Trail unless the weather has been dry or they are wearing boots that can withstand the mud.
 The trail gets very muddy in wet weather and is sometimes impassable.